hiyama341/KO-of-exocellulases/README.md

-# Data Repository for Aspergillus Mutants
+# Data Repository for the paper: The knockout of exocellulases results in a fungal enzymatic cocktail useful to produce oligosaccharides from pretreated sugarcane straw

 This repository contains data and a Jupyter notebook that examines how the sequences for the Aspergillus mutants were found and retrieved.
-The mutants are strains of the Aspergillus fungus that have been genetically modified for research purposes.
+The mutants are strains of the Aspergillus niger that have been genetically modified.

 ## Data
 The data in this repository includes: